koka-lang/nodec/readme.md

   return 0;
 }
 ```
-Note how this uses async/await style programming as with `async_wait` that allows other
+Note how this uses async/await style programming (as with the `async_wait` function) to allow other
 requests to be interleaved while waiting or doing other work.
 Similarly, we use
 implicit parameters (or dynamic binding) to bind the current request and response objects
 implicitly without needing to thread it around everywhere, and can thus write